andersfylling/disgord/README.md

 Remember to read the docs/code for whatever version of disgord you are using.
 This README file reflects the latest state in the develop branch, or at least, I try to reflect the latest state.

+## Data types & tips
+ - Use disgord.Snowflake, not snowflake.Snowflake.
+ - Use disgord.Time, not time.Time when dealing with Discord timestamps.
+This is because Discord returns a weird time format.

 ## Starter guide
 > This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) for dealing with dependencies, remember to activate module support in your IDE